Session 2 - Module A: Advanced LangChain Patterns¶

 from abc import ABC, abstractmethod

-Advanced chain development requires sophisticated imports for custom chain creation.
-These imports provide the foundation for building complex chains with validation, callbacks, and structured prompt management.
+Advanced data chain development requires sophisticated imports for custom chain creation.
+These imports provide the foundation for building complex data processing chains with validation, callbacks, and structured prompt management.

 llm: Any